An Eccentric Binary with a Misaligned Circumbinary Disk: Physical Interpretation

 The result of the stellar SED fitting is also given in Table \ref{tab:star-prop}, and the corresponding stellar spectra generated with the best-fit stellar parameters are shown in Figure \ref{fig:SED} with the dashed line.
 For a better illustration, we have used a spectra interpolator \texttt{pystellibs}\footnote{\url{https://mfouesneau.github.io/pystellibs/}} to generate the spectra, and the empirical stellar spectra library BaSeL \citep[v2.2, ][]{Lejeune1997_Standard,Lejeune1998_Mdwarf} has been used.

-Our results indicate that the binary is composed of an early K-type star of $\sim1.1\,M_\odot$ and a late K-type star of $\sim0.9\,M_\odot$ at a distance of $\sim 1.8\,$kpc.
-The stellar age is estimated to be around $20\,$Myr, in general consistent with the young nature of the system.
+Our results indicate that the binary is composed of an early K-type star of $\sim1.1\,M_\odot$ and a late K-type star of $\sim0.9\,M_\odot$ at a distance of $\sim 1.8\,$kpc. \reOne{We note that the stellar mass derived for pre-main sequence stars could vary between different evolution tracks, and this systematic uncertainty is not accounted for here.} The stellar age is estimated to be \reOne{$20\pm4$}\,Myr, in general consistent with the young nature of the system. \reOne{This isochrone age is also broadly consistent with the age determined from the Li I line at 6708 $\text{\AA}$ (see Appendix~\ref{app:li}).}

 The predicted flux ratio of the binary in the optical $r$ band is around 0.16, so the impact of the secondary star on the RV derivation of the primary star is limited.
 However, the flux ratio in the IR bands (e.g., $W1$) can be as large as $\sim 0.7$, which may be large enough to identify the secondary component directly.

 When combined with the eccentricity and RV semi-amplitude measurements from RV modeling, the derived stellar masses allow us to constrain the inclination of the binary orbit.
 This yields $\sin{i}=0.58 \pm 0.07$ and $i=36 \pm5 ^\circ$.
 Additionally, the binary separation can be derived through Kepler's third law